 - The down is not hydrophobic

-This outdoor gear company became famous when it invented the self-inflating sleeping pad, way back in the ’70s.
-Therm-a-Rest’s innovative approach to camping and backpacking gear gave the competition a run for their money.
+This outdoor gear company became famous when it invented the self-inflating sleeping pad way back in the ’70s.
+Therm-a-Rest’s innovative approach to camping and backpacking gear gave the competition a run for its money.

 Today, most hikers and backpackers love Therm-a-Rest for its super comfortable hammocks, camping pillows, backpacking quilts, as well as sleeping bags.
 NeoAir pads are arguably the brand’s best-selling product line.

 In terms of technical performance and warmth-to-weight ratio, Therm-a-Rest’s Fast & Light sleeping bags outperform most of the competition.
-Like most other high-quality outdoor brands, Therm-a-Rest only uses RDS certified down.
+Like most other high-quality outdoor sleeping bag brands, Therm-a-Rest only uses RDS certified down.

 The brand’s sleeping bags feature patented elastic straps known as SynergyLink connections.
 They allow you to easily and securely attach your sack to your sleeping pad.

 Our Top Pick: Therm-a-Rest Hyperion 20